mjerricho/citizen-science-IG/README.md

 4. Check if you have `ffmpeg` installed by running `ffmpeg` in the command line.
 It should return a text along this line: `ffmpeg version N-105288-g45e45a6060 Copyright (c) 2000-2022 the FFmpeg developers`.

 ## Instagram data collection
 The [Instagram Data Collection](src/modules/IGScrape.py) is a fast, effective, and low-cost solution for crowdsourcing more observations and raising awareness on a certain subject through social media.
-As a data collector, you have to [setup](#setup) the program and make sure that participants are aware of the participation [requirements](#requirements).
+As a data collector, you have to [setup](#setup) the program and make sure that participants are aware of the participation [requirements](#participation-requirements).
 As a participant, you have to **post** the observation with the **necessary hashtags** on a **public account**.

 ### Setup
-1. Create a new dispensable Instagram account solely for scraping for safety reasons.
+1. For safety reasons, create a new dispensable Instagram account solely for scraping.
 It is also advisable that you create a new dispensable email account for this project for the sign up process.
-2. [Required if you want to uses the Command Line] Duplicate the `config_ig_to_duplicate.json` as `config_ig.json` and fill it up with the necessary information.
+2. Duplicate the `config_ig_to_duplicate.json` as `config_ig.json` and fill it up with the necessary information.
+This step is required if you want to uses the Command Line scraping methodology.
 3. Make sure that the Instagram account that you use works by logging in yourself.
-Clear all setting configurations and other administration process.
+Clear all setting configurations and other administrative barriers.
+4. Update the `Runner_IG_scrape.py` file to either check or download the posts by changing the `download` parameter when `scrape_data` method is called.

-### Requirements
+### Participation requirements
-1. Make sure that participants post their observation with geotag on.
+1. Make sure that participants post their observations with geotag on.
-2. Run the [Setup](###Setup) in the command line.
-3. Update the `Runner_IG_scrape.py` file to either check or download the posts.
+2. It is advisable for participants to upload a single video for each post.

-### Methodology
+### IGScrape class
-1. The `IGScrape.py` is well-documented with comments to explain how it works.
-Do check the implementation for better understanding of the class
+1. The `IGScrape` class is well-documented with comments to explain its workings.
+Do check [IGScrape](src/modules/IGScrape.py) for better understanding of the class.
-2. Initialising the `IGScrape` class would require arguments to set how many days worth of observation to check/download form Instagram, the hashtag to look for, and the result directory/path.
-It initialises the `Instaloader` instance for IG scraping and set the target directory for download.
-3. The `scrape_data` method is to scrape IG using the hashtag given in the IGScrape initialisation.
-User also needs to specify the number of posts limit and whether one wants to download the post, given that the post has geodata.
-It will iterate through each post until the post limit or no more post left to scrape or the user's Keyboard Interrupt.
-The user can also chooses to:
+2. The `scrape_data` method is to scrape IG using the hashtag given in the `IGScrape` initialisation.
+User also needs to specify the maximum number of posts to observe and whether one wants to download the post, given that the post has geodata.
+It will iterate through each post until the post limit is met, no more post left to scrape, or the user's Keyboard Interrupt.
+The user can also choose to:
    1. Download the posts, which be downloaded in the result directory during the initialisation stage.
    2. Save the summary data of the locations, which will be saved under the name `summary.csv` in the result directory.